S-D-Willis/autocorr-alpha/README.md

 ### Overfitting to Training Data
 **Problem:** Overfitting.

-**Solution:** Allow for many trees during hyperparamater optimization to find the best configuration, and then severely restrict 'early_stopping_rounds' during final refit.
+**Solution:** Allow for many trees during hyperparamater optimization to find the best configuration, and then severely restrict `early_stopping_rounds` during final refit.

 ---